Skip to main content

 Poor Preparation Design

 Tooth preparation is the foundation of crown success.
 A preparation that lacks proper taper, has rough or irregular walls, or does not provide adequate path of insertion creates retention problems.
 Undercut areas that trap cement create stress points.
 Inadequate length or bulk creates insufficient retention.
-A prosthodontist designs preparations with precise geometry that maximizes retention while preserving tooth structure.
-General dentists often do not have training in proper preparation design for different restoration types and materials.
+Prosthodontic preparation design uses precise geometry that maximizes retention while preserving tooth structure.
+Specialty training emphasizes how preparation design varies based on material selection and restoration type.

 Inadequate Impression Technique

 Impressions must be accurate and capture proper soft tissue contours.
-Digital scanning has improved some practices, but many still use impression materials with shrinkage and distortion.
-An inaccurate impression creates a crown that does not seat properly or that leaves gaps at the margin.
+Both digital scanning and traditional impression techniques can achieve excellent accuracy when proper protocols are followed.
+An inaccurate impression, regardless of method, creates a crown that does not seat properly or that leaves gaps at the margin.
 We verify impression quality through radiographic assessment of the final restoration and clinical fit evaluation.
-Poor impressions compromise everything downstream.

 Bite Mechanics Ignored